That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 What does she do?

-What it's torturous, friends, to listen to this.
+It's torturous, friends, to listen to this.

-It was torturous to talk to that woman.
+It was torturous to talk to that woman to listen to it again.

-But I Mike, roll that call off because people are going to have to hear this if they didn't hear it to know what we're talking about here.
+But Mike, roll that call off because people are going to have to hear this if they didn't hear it to know what we're talking about here.

 Thank you.

-That's the simplest way to put look at Thea.
+That's the simplest way to put it.

-I'm uh I'm glad you called out there.
+I'm glad you called out there.

 Appreciate it very much.